Provide Your Feedback

 Join the ongoing discussion on our discussion page

-The deadline to provide feedback is November 14, 2017
+The deadline to provide feedback is extended to December 4, 2017

 Learn more about the College’s consultation process here